jiezhang917/ascend/README.md

 2. Click on your profile icon and then click on API Tokens.
 3. Here you can create your API tokens by giving it a name and specifying permissions for it.

+# Misc
+[CouponDuos](https://www.couponduos.com/): CouponDuos is a great website created by a group of passionate people, which helps you achieve your dream lifestyle with affordable price.